bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 of the object, :math:`\bf a(t)` is the acceleration, :math:`\bf x(t)` is the
 position (with respect a reference), and **bold** quantities are vectors.

-Notice that Equation 2 is a differential equation, where :math:`x(t)` describe the equation of motion of the object over time.
-In high school physics, you may not have had to solve differential equations and were given equations to solve for :math:`x(t)` assuming a constant force, but now that we know better, we can directly solve for it.
+Notice that Equation 2 is a differential equation, where :math:`\bf x(t)` describes the equation of motion of the object over time.
+In high school physics, you may not have had to solve differential equations and were given equations to solve for :math:`x(t)` assuming a constant acceleration, but now that we know better we can remove that simplification.

 Note that I use the notation :math:`x'(t) := \frac{dx}{dt}` to always represent the time derivative of the function :math:`x(t)` (or later on :math:`p` and